microchip-pic-avr-examples/pic18f47q10-clc-ir-communication-transmitter-mplab/README.md

 #### Event Detection:

 * To detect the switch press and release event on pic18f47q10 curiosity nano board, Timer 4 is used which is configured in monostable mode.
 Switch S1 is used as timer’s external reset source to start the timer.
 Upon Switch press or release event timer will start automatically.
 Timer period is set as 10 ms, to implement the switch de-bounce mechanism.
-The timer post-scaler is set as 1:2 to generate interrupt after switch press and release events
+The timer post-scaler is set as 1:2 to generate interrupt after switch press and release events.

 #### Command generation from switch press and release event:

-* From the switch S1 press and release event, generate one byte of command to be transmitted (0x81 to 0x88).
+* From the switch S1 press and release events, generate one byte of command to be transmitted (0x81 to 0x88).
 * Reverse the bits in the command byte so that least significant bit (LSB) will be transmitted first as per NEC protocol.
 * Take the address of the receiver (e.g. 0x00) and reverse the bits for transmitting LSB first.
 * Generate a 32-bit data value (address, inverse of address, command, inverse of command) for transmission.